DavidDelaunay43/Pinpin/documentation/source/pipeline.rst

 Asset
 -----

-The asset directory is divided into these directories :
+The asset directory is divided into these directories:

 .. list-table::